dongseoki/dongseoki/README.md

 - 👋 Hi, I’m @dongseoki
-- 👀 I’m interested in python
+- 👀 I’m interested in python, java
-- 🌱 I’m currently learning Django web framework
+- 🌱 I’m looking forward to get a server developer position
 - 📫 How to reach me ...

 <!---